Overview

 gx_runtime.h Shared runtime (ec_str, ec_array, ec_map, etc.)

-gx_runtime_glue.c Linker-visible copies for the LLVM backend
+gx_runtime_glue.c Linker-visible copies for both LLVM backends

 modules/